 How should beekeepers store the honey?

 Beekeepers should always seal their honey with a tight-fitting lid to keep water and humidity from entering the honey.
 Another important note: jars and other containers should be washed and never reused.
-And finally, the honey level in a jar should never be past the top ring of the jar.
+And finally, the honey level in a jar should never rise past the top ring of the jar.
 If the jar is filled until it is too full, then the honey will leak out of the top when it is warm.